 Jesus Taboo: In the song "Just A Waste of Your Time", Napoleon calls himself "just a Jonah", referencing the bible story where Jonah was in the belly of a whale.
 Also, Mrs. Admiral's catchphrase is "Lo' love you!", a shortened form of "Lord love you!".

 This was lampshaded in "Scarecrowella".
 Mumfie said he was going to wear his special pink jacket to the Queen's ball, and Scarecrow said that all of his jackets were pink, but Mumfie said the special pink one was for special occasion.

 Lions and Tigers and Humans...
-Oh, My!: Most of the cast are animals, but there's an inanimate object that acts like a human, a whale cruiseliner, a lighthouse keeper, trolls, pirates, an old couple who lives underwater, a starduster, a painter, two beautiful queens...and a midget obsessed with rules.
+Oh, My!: Most of the cast are animals, but there's an inanimate object that acts like a human, a whale cruiseliner, a lighthouse keeper, a bald man who lives in a well, pirates, an old couple who lives underwater, a starduster, a flying vaccum pet, a painter, two beautiful queens...and a midget obsessed with rules.

 Little People Are Surreal: Bristle is described as a "tiny man", and is only a few inches taller than Mumfie.
 He works for the main villain as well.

 MacGuffin: Two actually in the film!
 The first was The Queen of Night's jewel , which Mumfie uses for the sick tree by his cottage and The Queen of Night's magic Cloak of Dreams, which is used to defeat The Big Bad.

 Mad Libs Catch Phrase: Scarecrow has "What if (insert bad event that might happen here)?", usually done with 3 different scenarios at a time.

 Magic Music: The episode "The Music Of Spring" is about how there's a magic instrument a deer uses that helps bring spring to the forest near where the Queen of Night lives.